Patrick Cutrone: Wolverhampton Wanderers

 On 30 July 2019, Cutrone joined Wolverhampton Wanderers on a four-year contract.
 Cutrone made his league debut for Wolves as a substitute in their opening Premier League fixture of the 2019–20 season, a 0–0 away draw with Leicester City on 11 August, having made his debut appearance (also as a substitute) in the club's 2019–20 UEFA Europa League match away to FC Pyunik of Armenia three days earlier.
 On 15 August, Cutrone made his full debut for Wolves in a 4–0 home win against FC Pyunik in the 2nd Leg of the UEFA Europa League Third Qualifying Round.
 Cutrone made his full Premier League debut for Wolves in a 3–2 away defeat to Everton on 1 September.
 His first goal for Wolves came on 14 September, in a 2–5 home loss to Chelsea in the Premier League.
 In a 2–0 home success against West Ham United on 4 December 2019, Cutrone scored having only been on the pitch for two minutes as an 84th minute substitute.

 On 10 January 2020, Cutrone left Wolves to join Fiorentina on an 18-month loan deal, which included an option for the Italian club to buy the player.

 On 7 January 2021, Cutrone returned to Wolverhampton Wanderers after just under a year out on loan at Fiorentina, wearing the number 23 shirt, representing his age at the time of return.
 His first appearance for Wolves in the 2020–21 season was as a second-half substitute in Wolves's 1–0 home victory over Crystal Palace in a FA Cup 3rd round tie on 8 January 2021.
 Cutrone made his first start for Wolves since his return from loan in a FA Cup 4th Round tie away to non-league Chorley on 22 January 2021, a game Wolves won 1–0.

-On 31 January 2021 Wolves announced that Cutrone would be going out on loan to La Liga club Valencia for the remainder of the 2020–21 season.